Me Myself and I (De La Soul song)

-"Me Myself and I" is a song by American hip hop trio De La Soul, released in April 1989 as a single from their debut studio album, 3 Feet High and Rising.
+"Me Myself and I" is a song by American hip hop trio De La Soul, released in March 1989 as a single from their debut studio album, 3 Feet High and Rising.
 It was the group's only number one on the US Billboard R&B chart.
 The song also topped the Billboard Hot Dance Club Play chart.

 The song's number one position in The Netherlands was spurred by the VPRO television station, who made a documentary about De La Soul after meeting them when they were still unknown.

 Background and composition

 De La Soul member Posdnuos stated: "The words were written pretty quick. [...]
 The press was referring to us as the hippies of hip-hop.
 This song became a way to express that this wasn't a gimmick, and that we were being ourselves.
 This is why in my first verse I say, 'You say Plug 1 & 2 are hippies, no we're not, that's pure plug bull.'"

 Prince Paul and Maseo sat down and came up with the idea of sampling Funkadelic's song "(Not Just) Knee Deep" for the beat of "Me Myself and I".
 When they played the beat to Posdnuos and Trugoy the Dove, they did not like it because the group was anti-radio and anti-establishment, but went ahead and reluctantly recorded their vocals over the beat.

 Critics have situated the track within 3 Feet High and Rising’s broader collage-sample aesthetic and playful, left-of-center stance that helped define alternative rap at the turn of the 1990s.

+In 2015, an unauthorized song was released digitally by Ingrooves to De La Soul.
+The song was titled "Me Myself and I" but it was not the track, it was Kool Keith's song "Jocking My Style" and the cover art utilized was from De La Soul Is Dead.
+In 2023, this song alongside another track called "Buddy (Remix)" were removed from music platforms.